 For information about the whole proofreading process go to: Proofreading hardcopy publications.

 For other articles about editors and editing, proofreaders and proofreading, go to: Editing and proofreading

 Proofread by Dee Sansom, On Time Typing

-This article is based on Sally-Anne Watson Kane’s experience over the past 20-odd years, writing, editing, proofreading, producing publications and self-publishing.
+This article is based on Sally-Anne Watson Kane’s 20+ years’ experience in editing, proofreading, producing publications and self-publishing.